Policies

 More Positive Me C.I.C. agree to adhere to and follow the Multi —agency safeguarding protection procedures which require More Positive Me C.I.C. to work in full cooperation with partner agencies, usually through a MARAC meeting.
 It is important to take an open and non-defensive approach to allegations and to ensure there is a measure of independence within the safeguarding process.

-Please also note that complaints made about any members of More Positive Me C.I.C. are covered in our Whistleblower, Complaints, and Grievance policies and procedures.
+Please also note that complaints made about any members of More Positive Me C.I.C. are covered in our Whistle-blower, Complaints, and Grievance policies and procedures.

 It is important that a Director of More Positive Me C.I.C. takes 'ownership' of the whole process as the ‘responsible manager’.
+The key elements of this, for clarity are:

-the responsibility for overseeing the investigation,
+the responsibility for overseeing the investigation, action plan and outcome communication.

 Marac forms https://www.devon.gov.uk/dsva/information-for-professionals/marac/